 - Sibling Yin-Yang: Feior vs. Maior, one which is an evil tyrant whose ambitions drives him to enslave the Isles of Dawn, while the other is a subdued down-to-earth hero who seeks fairness.

 - Shock and Awe: Feior's favourite spell, which he will constantly attempt to zap you into dust in the Final Battle.

-- Tomato Surprise: You are Maior, the long-lost son of Benzenvial, brother and good counterpart of Feior.
+- Tomato Surprise: You are Maior, the long-lost son of Bezenvial, brother and good counterpart of Feior.

 - Ungrateful Bastard: The knight which is an officer of Feior's army shows absolutely zero gratitude if you untie him; he will instead further curse you while threatening to sic his men on you while you help him.
 In fact, if you did help him, he will come back to fight you in the Final Battle.

-- Unwinnable by Mistake: One of the necessary items to win this adventure is to have a layer of multicolored scales embedded on your flesh, which you can obtain at the start of this adventure... by failing your very first LUCK test.
+- Unintentionally Unwinnable: One of the necessary items to win this adventure is to have a layer of multicolored scales embedded on your flesh, which you can obtain at the start of this adventure... by failing your very first LUCK test.
 Most players will simply opt to choose the Unlucky route without Testing their Luck, which is probably for the better.

 - Wacky Wayside Tribe: Sevmiroda's gang of mercenaries, Velkos and her thugs, and a few wandering bandit gangs are not affiliated with Feior, but will still hinder your journey.